norahkerendian/Recipe-Analysis-Project/README.md

 ></iframe>

 both ks and abs diff in means gave me a p-val of < 0.05, thus i reject the null. missingness of ratings depends on n_steps

+> Rating and Minutes

+Now the question arises: Is there a column that the `rating` column is not dependent on?
+To answer this question, let's run another perumation test.

 **Null Hypothesis**: The missingness of the `rating` column does not depend on the number of minutes (`minutes`) in the recipe.